SingularityKChen/dl_accelerator/README.md

 #### [GLB Cluster](./dla/src/cluster/GLBCluster.scala)

 This is the global buffer cluster module.
-It contains three input activation SRAM bank, four partial sum SRAM bank.
+It contains `inActSRAMNum` input activation SRAM banks, `pSumSRAMNum` partial sum SRAM banks.

+##### InActSRAMBank

+You need to poke the value of `g2*N2*C2*(F2 + S2) + n2*C2*(F2 + S2) + c2*(F2 + S2) + (f2 + s2)` when reading input activation.
+Then it will find the real address of input activation's SRAM bank via a lookup table.
+However, when writing, you don't need to poke any address.
+It will send back `done` signal to other module when read finishes or write finishes.

+##### PSumSRAMBank

+You have to poke address into partial sum SRAM banks no matter you want to read or write it.
+The address will be directly sent to the SRAM, which means it's the address of the SRAM.

 #### [PE Cluster](./dla/src/cluster/PECluster.scala)